 This list doesn’t include all interactions with chloramphenicol.
 Ask your doctor or pharmacist for advice and information, if you have doubts or concerns.

 If you take a bigger dose than you should take, tell your doctor, pharmacist or healthcare specialist promptly even if you don’t feel bad.
 Bring with you the container and tell them about the amount you took and related timing.

 Adverse reactions and Precautions

 Some very serious and deadly blood dyscrasias have occurred with chloramphenicol, especially after short-term and prolonged assumption.
-As consequence, you may have more chances to get infections, slow healing or bleeding problems.
-Chloramphenicol caused Aplastic anemia which led eventually to leukemia.
+As a consequence, you may have more chances to get infections, slow healing or bleeding problems.
+Chloramphenicol caused aplastic anemia which led eventually to leukemia.
 Always check your blood and talk to your doctor before taking this drug.